LongTu/longtu.github.com/index.md

 ---
 <h4 id='About Long<'>About Long</h4>
 Long is pursuing his master degree in Carnegie Mellon University.
 His major is Information Networking.
-He received his bachelor degree in Software Engineering from <p>Wuhan University(<a href='http://en.wikipedia.org/wiki/Wuhan_University#Rankings'>Rankings</a>).
+He received his bachelor degree in Software Engineering from Wuhan University(<a href='http://en.wikipedia.org/wiki/Wuhan_University#Rankings'>Rankings</a>).

 ---